blackakula/redux-composite/doc/dispatch.md

 const createStore1 = () => ({dispatch: highLevelDispatch1})
 ```

 Ok, preconditions are set.
-And then after initializing the composite, we receive needed store methods for each low-level state:
+And then after initializing the composite, we receive needed store `dispatch()` method for each low-level state:
 ```
 composite1.createStore({createStore: createStore1})()
 const store1 = composite1.store;